Kinematical asymmetry in the dwarf irregular galaxy WLM and a perturbed halo potential: Classification based on pure kinematics

-The kinematics of IMAGES galaxies has been visually classified using this parameter and and the alignment of both kinematic and optical P. A (\citealt{Flores2006, Yang2008}).
-It has lead to three classes of Kinematics:\\ $\bullet$ Rotating disks: \\ Rotating disks have a prominent signature in their velociy dispersion map, expressed as a central peak at the dynamical centre (with $\Delta r \sim 0$).
-The velocity field show an ordered gradient and the rotation's axis in the velocity field almost aligned with the optical major axis (the kinematical major axis is aligned with the morphological major axis) and the $\sigma$-map (velocity dispersion map) shows a single peak close to the kinematical center, $\sigma$ maps should show a clear peak near the galaxy dynamical centre where the velocity gradient in the rotation curve is the steepest (\citealt{Flores2006, Puech2006, Yang2008}).\\ $\bullet$ Perturbed rotations:\\ The velocity field shows rotation (the kinematics shows all the features of a rotating disk) and the axis of rotation in the velocity field is aligned with the optical major axis but the $\sigma$-map shows a peak that clearly shifted away from the kinematical centre (with $\Delta r > 0$) or does not show any peak (\citealt{Flores2006, Puech2006, Yang2008}).\\ $\bullet$ Complex kinematics: \\ Systems with near chaotic velocity field, both velocity field map and $\sigma$-map (velocity dispersion map) display complex distributions, very different from that expected for rotating disks, neither the velocity field map nor the $\sigma$-map (velocity dispersion map) are compatible with regular rotation, including the velocity fields that not aligned with the optical major axis (\citealt{Flores2006, Puech2006, Yang2008}, see also \citealt{Hung2015}). \\ In a minor merger, the disk is not destroyed, and the kinematics of the remnant doesn't appear too complex.
-The galaxy should be observed still rotating along its main optical axis with a dispersion map that does not show any peak at the centre.
-This could correspond to the perturbed galaxies \citep{Puech2006}.\\ An ideal rotating disk in equilibrium is expected to have an ordered velocity field, described by the spider diagram structure, and a centrally peaked velocity dispersion field and the observed velocity fields are fitted with circular velocity and with no radial or out of plane motions (non$-$circular motions) \citep{Shapiro2008}.
-The galaxies with the main kinematics gradient well aligned with respect to the principal morphological axis can be described as a rotating disk \citep{plummer191}.\\ For WLM, the rotation (an ordered velocity field, described by the iso-velocity contours with spider diagram structure) is seen in the observational velocity field map.
-The velocity field shows rotation (see Figure.
-5 of \citealt{kep}).
-The kinematics shows all the features of a rotating disk and the axis of rotation in the velocity field follows the optical major axis (see optical images of WLM in Little Things Data), but the velocity dispersion (Second moment) map for WLM does not show any peak at the centre, which is not expected for an ideal rotating disk (see Figure.
-6 of \citealt{kep} and Figure.
-6, bottom left of \citealt{Rog2020}).
-The strong asymmetry between two sides (approaching and receding sides) of the galactic rotation curve indicates an abnormal rotation.
-So this galaxy is not an ideal rotating disk, but a rotating disk with perturbed rotations and non$-$circular motions in addition to pure circular motion and its kinematics is classified as a perturbed rotation.\\
+Finally, complex kinematics exist in systems with a near-chaotic velocity field, while both velocity field map and $\sigma$-map (velocity dispersion map) display complex distributions; this is very different from what is expected for rotating disks.
+Here, neither the velocity field map nor the $\sigma$-map (velocity dispersion map) are compatible with regular rotation, including the velocity fields that are not aligned with the optical major axis (\citealt{Flores2006, Puech2006, Yang2008}, see also \citealt{Hung2015}). \\ In a minor merger, the disk is not destroyed and the kinematics of the remnant does not appear too complex.
+The galaxy should be observed to still be rotating along its main optical axis. with a dispersion map that does not show any peak at the centre.
+This could correspond to the perturbed galaxies \citep{Puech2006}.\\ An ideal rotating disk in equilibrium is: expected to have an ordered velocity field that is described by the spider diagram structure and a centrally peaked velocity dispersion field, with the observed velocity fields fit with circular velocity and with no radial or out of plane motions (non$-$circular motions) \citep{Shapiro2008}.
+The galaxies with the main kinematics gradient well aligned with respect to the principal morphological axis can be described as a rotating disk \citep{plummer191}.